Each year, Alabama taxpayers can deduct contributions made to CollegeCounts up to:1

 What is the deadline to contribute to take advantage of the Alabama state income tax deduction?

-Contributions addressed to CollegeCounts and postmarked in 2018 but received in 2019, will be invested on the day the check is received – will be coded as a “Prior Year Contribution” and will be considered a 2018 contribution for tax deduction purposes.
+Contributions addressed to CollegeCounts and postmarked in 2021 but received in 2022, will be invested on the day the check is received – will be coded as a “Prior Year Contribution” and should be considered a 2021 contribution for tax deduction purposes.

 PLEASE REVIEW to your records to match your total contributions.
 The year‑to‑date contribution amount we